 The Kopchick College of Natural Sciences and Mathematics’ Science Inspires Series (SIS) is offered in collaboration with IUP’s Sigma Xi chapter, an honor society of scientists and engineers that rewards excellence in scientific research and encourages a sense

 of companionship and cooperation among scientists in all fields.

 SIS presents lectures by prominent researchers on topics interdisciplinary in nature and of interest to faculty and students from a variety of academic fields and to the general public.
 Every semester, the series schedules two talks by NSM researchers

 and one renowned speaker.

-The fall 2018 Science Inspires Series wraps up with the following distinguished lecture:
+The Spring 2019 Science Inspires Series continues with the following distinguished lecture: